hashicorp/consul/website/source/docs/agent/http/health.html.markdown

 ### <a name="health_node"></a> /v1/health/node/\<node\>

-This endpoint is hit with a GET and returns the checks specific to the node provided on the path.
+This endpoint is hit with a `GET` and returns the checks specific to the node provided on the path.
 By default, the datacenter of the agent is queried;
-however, the dc can be provided using the "?dc=" query parameter.
+however, the `dc` can be provided using the `?dc=` query parameter.

 It returns a JSON body like this: